marshmallow-code/apispec/docs/using_plugins.rst

     # 'swagger': '2.0',
     # 'tags': []}

 If your API uses `method-based dispatching <http://flask.pocoo.org/docs/0.12/views/#method-based-dispatching>`_, the process is similar.
-Note that the method no longer needs to be included in the docstring, and that we add the path as a `method_view`.
+Note that the method no longer needs to be included in the docstring.

 .. code-block:: python